LT-IntroToAI-SY2526/assignment-0-mirandaescobar/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

-[Commiting and pushing means to write what you are gonna change and pushing is executing he changes this is important because]
+[Commiting and pushing means to write what you are gonna change and pushing is executing the changes this is important because it limits the bugs in your code/ makes it so that when a bug occurs you can trace back your steps.

 **3. What is a repository and what does it contain?**